 In the afternoon I went for a lovely walk.
-On the way home I called in to a friend’s house just as her three daughters were coming out into their garden with little baskets ready to start their traditional Easter egg hunt.
+On the way home I called in to a friend’s house just as her three daughters came tumbling into their garden with little baskets ready to hunt for Easter eggs.

 The girls were laughing and excited….even in their teens.